Trolls World Tour: Television series

 A television series set after Trolls World Tour, titled Trolls: TrollsTopia was released on November 19, 2020.
 The series focuses on Poppy building TrollsTopia, a community where all the Troll tribes can live together and learn about each other's cultures.

 Reception

 Box office

 In the U.S., the film made about $60,000 in its opening weekend from 25 drive-in theaters, amid extensive movie theater closures due to restrictions targeted at the COVID-19 pandemic.
 By May 12, despite no official reports, Deadline Hollywood said media outlets including Box Office Mojo had underreported the figures and estimated the film was approaching $1 million from theatrical grosses.
 By June 7, Deadline said the film had amassed $3.6 million from the domestic box office, and likely had been the first place film every weekend since its release.
 It continued to play in drive-ins in the following weeks.
-Box Office Mojo reported the domestic gross at only $450,000 and reported the total worldwide gross at $48 million.
-The-Numbers.com did not count any domestic gross, and put the worldwide total slightly higher at $49 million.
+Box Office Mojo reported the domestic gross at only $450,000 and reported the total worldwide gross at $49.3 million.
+The-Numbers.com did not count any domestic gross, and put the worldwide total slightly lower at $48.9 million.